kevinfengcs88/gopherbot/README.md

     - Allow user to enter parameters representing how many lines back they want to see
     - Set a toggle for the SOTF DS logs so that the bot automatically spits out the output when toggle is on
     - status should also be logged
-- Make status for Up more accurate, based off of logs (currently the status shows up the moment the PID exists)
-    - use fsnotify for this
+- Send a message once the server has loaded
 - Use channels and goroutines for umm menu (so multiple users can use it)
 - Redirect all log.Fatalf to the sotf.log
-- Have !start command perform a status after trying to start the server

 ### Misc